 For example, BMW is spending over $1 billion to increase the production capabilities of its plant in South Carolina by over 50 percent, which comes out to 450,000 vehicles.

-Global demand for U.S. vehicles is continuing to increase, with companies like Ford exporting its vehicles to brand new markets in Asia and the Middle East.
+Global demand for U.S. vehicles is continuing to increase, with companies like Ford dispatching its vehicles to brand-new markets in Asia and the Middle East.
 Even the Ford Mustang has seen a recent release in Europe for the first time directly from its factory in Dearborn, Michigan.
-Ford is also exporting its Lincoln MKC and Ford Explorer to more markets in Asia and the Middle East for the first time.
+Ford is also shipping its Lincoln MKC and Ford Explorer to more markets in Asia and the Middle East for the first time.

-Not only are U.S. auto makers expanding the models that they're exporting, but they're also exporting into more countries than ever before.
+Not only are U.S. automakers expanding the models that they're delivering, but they're also exporting to more countries than ever before.

-These record number of exports are not due to fluctuations in exchange rates, but seem to be permanent.
+These record numbers of dispatching are not due to fluctuations in exchange rates but seem to be permanent.
 Considering the state of the auto industry in the United States during the recession, this is nothing short of a remarkable comeback!